Beyond Pessimism: Offline Learning in KL-regularized Games: Introduction

 \item \textbf{Novel Geometric Analysis.} Our analysis fundamentally departs from the standard pessimism-based proofs.
 Instead of constructing lower confidence bounds, we leverage the stability of KL-regularized equilibria.
 By exploiting the smoothness of best responses and the skew-symmetry of the zero-sum game operator, we show that the duality gap is controlled solely by unilateral estimation errors.
 This property allows us to harness the fast generalization rates of least-squares estimation directly, without requiring pessimism or uniform policy coverage.

 \item \textbf{Efficient Self-play Optimization.} To address the computational bottleneck of exact equilibrium computation, we propose an efficient self-play policy optimization algorithm (Algorithm~\ref{alg:self_play}).
-We analyze the coupled mirror descent-ascent dynamics and show that with a number of iterations linear in the sample size, the self-play algorithm matches the $\widetilde{\mathcal{O}}(1/n)$ statistical guarantee of the minimax estimator, thereby achieving both statistical and computational efficiency. \end{itemize}
+We analyze the coupled mirror descent-ascent dynamics and show that after $T$ iterations, the self-play algorithm matches the $\widetilde{\mathcal{O}}(1/n)$ statistical guarantee of the minimax estimator up to a vanishing $\mathcal{O}(1/\sqrt{T})$ optimization error, thereby providing both statistical guarantees and computational efficiency. \end{itemize}

-\paragraph{Organization.} The remainder of this paper is organized as follows.
-In Section~\ref{sec:prelim}, we introduce the problem formulation for KL-regularized two-player zero-sum games and state the necessary assumptions.
-Section~\ref{sec:info} presents our pessimism-free offline learning algorithm and details the new analysis that establishes the $\otil(1/n)$ sample complexity.
-In Section~\ref{sec:self_play}, we propose the efficient self-play policy optimization algorithm for solving the empirical game.
-We review related work in Section~\ref{sec:related_work} and conclude the paper in Section~\ref{sec:conclusion}.